 "Hahaha!
-You aren't the first lad to fight me for that sash, kid, but you are the first to beat me.
-Granted, I'm not as young - or alive - as I used to be, and you had to resort to teleporting me out of the ring with sorcery, but I still lost under Gundam Fight regulations, so I'll let you run off with my sash."
+You aren't the first lad to fight me for that sash, but you are the first to beat me.
+Granted, I'm not as young - or alive - as I used to be, and you had to resort to teleporting me out of the ring with sorcery... but you battled with everything you had, and the strength of your will was enough to overcome me.
+So I suppose I'll let you run off with my sash."

 Caught off guard by the old man's now-friendly demeanor, Yuuno froze for a few seconds before he rebooted and bowed with a muttered, "Thank you, Master."

 Asia then added, "However, if the Dark Gundam is resurrected in this world, it will fall to you to defeat it."